robertopreste/HmtPhenome/README.md

 Export the Quart app using `export QUART_APP=app:app`, then:

 * create the database: `quart create-db`
+* download the latest data: `python app/update/update_tables.py`
+* upload the data on the database: `quart update-db`
 * migrate the database (after having populated it): `quart migrate-db`